 Phylum Proteobacteria, Class Gammaproteobacteria, Order Vibrionales, Family Vibrionaceae, Genus Photobacterium,

-Isolated from the open ocean and the light organs of several fish species.
-Susceptible to vibriostatic agent O/129.
-Resistant to
+Isolated from the ocean sediment at a depth of 5110 m.
+Resistant to vibriostatic agent O/129.

 Second edition,Vol two, part B, George M. Garrity (Editor-in-Chief), pp. 546-555.